xtruan/WorkoutTimer/README.md

 Changelog:

+* 3.0.4 - Added vibe on timer start.
 * 3.0.3 - Added "REP #" when repeat is turned on.
 Added vibe when timer reset.
 Fixed clock color on limited-color devices.
 * 3.0.0 - Added support for MANY more devices!
 Cleaned up layout to work better on more devices.
 * 2.0 - Added clock time as header and cleaned up layout